 The History of the Zabbaleen area

 The Zabbaleen, a group of people who descended from farmers in Upper Egypt, began to flee their homes by coming to the city of Cairo.
 They began to make settlements and kept to their traditions of raising animals but soon realized sorting the waste produced by those living in Cairo was more profitable.
 They would salvage and sell items of value and use the organic waste as food for their animals.
 Word of their success went back to the villages, and more people moved to the city.
 With increased numbers of garbage collectors living throughout the city, the Cairo governor decided he needed to do something.
 So, in 1969 he moved all the garbage collectors to the same community.
-Their community has since swelled from 8,000 in the 1980s to around 30,000 today.
+Their community by the Saint Simon Monastery has since swelled from 8,000 in the 1980s to around 30,000 today.

 A tour in the Cairo Cave Church

 As for the Cave Church, it is amazing.
-Getting there???
+Getting to the Saint Simon Monastery Complex???
 It’s a little arduous.
 You must first pass through the community that still collects and recycles all the garbage for Cairo.
 Once you do, you will be amazed with the church.
 Huge reliefs adorn the sides of the cliffs and the insides of the sanctuaries.
 Many of the sculptures depict the life of Jesus, including when he was resurrected.
 All the churches built into the cave are connected together, and you are able to wander through the area, taking in the beautiful works of art.
 Should you need to rest or reflect, you will be able to sit in the large amphitheater seating while admiring the serene setting.
 This site is totally worth the effort it will take to get to it.